 Always bring a list of your current medications.
 This should include prescription and over-the-counter drugs, supplements, vitamins and eye drops, including dosage and frequency.
 We will need the name and contact information of your pharmacy.
-After enrolling in Partners Patient Gateway, you will be able to refill any prescriptions that are ordered for you from Mass.
+After enrolling in Mass General Brigham Patient Gateway, you will be able to refill any prescriptions that are ordered for you from Mass.
 Eye and Ear through the portal.

 - Advance Directives

 Please bring a copy of your advance directives (health care proxy or living will) if you already have one.